 Child Support: We will need either copies of the four (4) most recent child support checks received if you are paid directly by the parent.
 If there is no court order to accompany these check stubs, we will need a self-declaration from that parent stating what they pay you each week and that statement will need to be signed in front of a Notary and notarized.
 We will also need this statement if that parent pays you cash whether there is a court order or not.
 If you receive your payment through the DOR (Department of Revenue) then a computer print out from their site is all that is needed.

 Alimony: Court order.

-Self-Employment: we will need a copy of your most recent tax return with the Schedule C; it should be signed by both the preparer and/or yourself.
-In cases where you self-prepare, we will need a Notarized copy and you will need to complete an additional form granting the IRS to send to us directly a certified copy.
+Self-Employment: We will need a copy of your most recent tax return with the Schedule , and it should be signed by both the preparer and/or yourself.
+In cases where you self-prepare, we will need a notarized copy and you will need to complete an additional form granting the IRS to send to us directly a certified copy.

-Rental Income: we will need a copy of your most recent tax return with Schedule E, proof of rental income and expenses; it should be signed by both the preparer and/or yourself.
-In cases where you self-prepare, we will need a Notarized copy and you will need to complete an additional form granting the IRS to send to us directly a certified copy.
+Rental Income: We will need a copy of your most recent tax return with Schedule E, proof of rental income and expenses, and it should be signed by both the preparer and/or yourself.
+In cases where you self-prepare, we will need a notarized copy and you will need to complete an additional form granting the IRS to send to us directly a certified copy.

 - Department of Transitional Assistance (DTA) (call to request verification) 800.632.8095

 - Social Security Office (SS) (must request in person) 106 Pleasant Street Attleboro MA